Replication with Amazon Aurora

-You can set up replication between two Amazon Aurora DB clusters in different AWS Regions.
+You can set up replication between two Amazon Aurora DB clusters in different AWS regions.
 For details, see Replicating Amazon Aurora DB Clusters Across AWS Regions.

 You can set up replication between two Amazon Aurora DB clusters using MySQL binary log (binlog) replication.
 For details, see Replication Between Aurora and MySQL or Between Aurora and Another Aurora DB Cluster.

 You can set up replication between an RDS MySQL DB instance as the master and an Aurora DB cluster by creating an Aurora Read Replica of a MySQL DB instance.
-Typically, this is used for migration to Aurora rather than for ongoing replication.
+Typically, this approach is used for migration to Aurora rather than for ongoing replication.
 For details, see Migrating Data from a MySQL DB Instance to an Amazon Aurora DB Cluster by Using a Read Replica.

 Monitoring Aurora Replication